kisom/otpc/README.md

   step).
 * call ./otpc -list to return a list of all accounts stored in the account store.
+* call ./otpc -remove label to remove the label from the account store.

 ## Supported types